onflow/flow-go/pkg/language/docs/language.md

 ### Interface Implementation

-Declaring that a type implementats (conforms) to an interface is done in the type declaration of the composite data type (e.g., structure, resource):
+Declaring that a type implements (conforms) to an interface is done in the type declaration of the composite data type (e.g., structure, resource):
-The kind of and the name of the composite data type is followed by a colon (`:`) and the name of one or more interfaces that the composite data type implements.
+The kind and the name of the composite data type is followed by a colon (`:`) and the name of one or more interfaces that the composite data type implements.

 This will tell the checker to enforce any requirements from the specified interfaces onto the declared type.